tus/TUSKit/README.md

 You can refer to the example project to see how TUSKit is implemented.

-As a starting point, please refer to the SceneDelegate [SceneDelegate](TUSKitExample/TUSKitExample/SceneDelegate.swift).
+As a starting point, please refer to the [SceneDelegate](TUSKitExample/TUSKitExample/SceneDelegate.swift).

 Here is how you can instantiate a `TUSClient` instance.